Valencia Spain Travel Guide

 Cafes, small convenience shops, waiting areas.

-For early morning departures, pre-book a taxi or arrange transportation-sharing service the night before.
+For early morning departures, pre-book a taxi ride or arrange a ride-sharing service the night before.
 This provides peace of mind and timely transport to the airport.